Curriculum-Adapted Robust Reinforcement Learning for UAV Deconfliction in Adversarial Environments: Baseline Algorithms

 \subsection{Meta-Adversarial Reinforcement Learning}

-We benchmark our antifragile policy against a meta-learning based approach that incorporates adaptive adversarial perturbations during policy training, as proposed in \cite{zhang2020robust}.
-This method extends the model-agnostic meta-learning (MAML) framework by explicitly integrating adversarial task variations into the inner-loop adaptation.
+We benchmark our curriculum-adapted robust policy against a meta-learning based approach that incorporates adaptive adversarial perturbations during policy training, as proposed in \cite{zhang2020robust}.
+This method extends the model-agnostic meta-learning (MAML) framework by integrating adversarial task variations into the inner-loop adaptation.
 Each task corresponds to a distinct adversarial perturbation level $\epsilon$, forming a curriculum of adversarial environments.

 In this framework, the agent is trained over a distribution of tasks $\mathcal{T} = \{\epsilon_1, \epsilon_2, ..., \epsilon_K\}$, where each task applies a bounded observation-space perturbation sampled via a generative adversarial network (GAN) conditioned on the current state.
 For a given task $\epsilon_k$, the inner loop optimizes the policy parameters $\theta$ on a perturbed environment using policy gradient updates.
 The updated policy $\theta_k'$ is then evaluated on the same task, and the meta-objective is constructed by aggregating performance across all tasks: